IFAKA/idea-lista/README.md

-# Idealista Property Manager Chrome Extension
+# Idea-lista Chrome Extension

-A professional Chrome extension that transforms your Idealista property search experience with automatic analysis, intelligent scoring, and comprehensive property management.
+A professional Chrome extension that transforms your Idealista property search experience with automatic analysis, intelligent scoring, and comprehensive property management using the Idea-lista system.

 ## 🏠 Overview

-The **Idealista Property Manager** is not just an analyzer—it's your complete property search assistant.
+**Idea-lista** is not just an analyzer—it's your complete property search assistant.
 It automatically extracts data from Idealista listings, calculates professional scores based on real estate criteria, and helps you manage, compare, and organize your property search efficiently.

 ![Architecture Diagram](docs/architecture-diagram.svg)